turangok/asm-brandw-weather-app/README.md

 you can try it from here:
 https://asm-brandw-weather-app.vercel.app/

-This is a small weather app project
+This is a small weather forecast application giving info about 5 big cities.

-No fancy UI, because it is done quickly, because of that .
+No fancy UI, because it is done quickly :)

-Although it is not necessary for that much small project, redux is used as a state management library for demo purposes.
+Although it is not necessary for that much small project, REDUX is used as a state management library for demo purposes.

 clone:
 https://github.com/facebook/create-react-app.